breim/link_tracker_api_docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-include_cats | false | If set to true, the result will also include cats. available | true | If set to false, the result will include kittens that have already been adopted.
+page | true | You can use this parameter to paginate through the results.
+The default is 1.

 ## Get a Specific Link